AndrewLim1990/AndrewLim1990.github.io/_posts/2020-06-28-d&D-reinforcement-learning.md

 # Dungeons and Data

-This post is a first in a series in which I document applying machine learning to the world of dungeons and dragons.
-In this blog post, I detail what I've learned from applying reinforcement learning algorithms to a simple [Dungeons and Dragons combat](https://www.youtube.com/watch?v=7tnrATiclg4) scenario.
-Future blog posts will include:
+This blog post is a first in a series in which I apply machine learning to the world of Dungeons and Dragons.
+In this blog post, I apply reinforcement learning algorithms to a simple [Dungeons and Dragons combat](https://www.youtube.com/watch?v=7tnrATiclg4) scenario.

- * Applying RL algorithms to more complicated combat scenarios
- * Applying NLP to the story telling aspect of D&D:
-     * Summarization of Critical Role episodes
-     * Question and answering of events within a Critical Role episode

 The code associated with this blog post can be seen [in this github repo](https://github.com/AndrewLim1990/dungeonsNdata).

 ## Combat Scenario Description

 This section discusses the environment in which combat takes place.

-In order to first allow for learning in a simple environment, the combat takes place in a 50ft x 50ft room and only involves two combatants:
+As a first attempt, reinforcement learning was applied in a simple environment.
+The combat takes place in a 50ft x 50ft room and only involves two combatants:

 1. Leotris:
     * Hit points: 25